aqazix/luxadocs/README.md

 # :coffee: luxadocs
-This repo is the site with the documentation for the CSS framework called [luxa](https://github.com/luxonauta/luxa).
+This repo is the site with the documentation for the CSS framework called [Luxa](https://github.com/luxonauta/luxa).

-## luxa
+## Luxa

 > luxa is a minimalist CSS framework.